Client Methods of the Qt GRPC Service

 After the server responds to the request, the QGrpcCallReply::finished signal is emitted.
 The reply object contains the raw response data received from the server and can be deserialized to the ping::pong::Pong protobuf message using the QGrpcCallReply::read method.

-If the server does not respond or the request caused an error in the server, the QGrpcCallReply::errorOccurred signal is emitted with the corresponding status code.
-If the server answered with the QGrpcStatus::Ok code, the QGrpcCallReply::errorOccurred signal is not emitted.
+If the server does not respond or the request caused an error in the server, the QGrpcCallReply::finished signal is emitted with a status code other than Ok.

 Call reply handling using callbacks